mjendrusch/nimna/README.md

   * Parameters:
     * Updating of parameters associated with a molecule.
   * Probability Matrix:
+    * Probability matrix exposed as `Probabilities = ref object`.
     * Extracting values from the probability matrix of partition function folding.
     * Generating a Density Plot of the base pairing probability in a terminal emulator.
   * Miscellaneous:
     * Generating reasonably random DNA/RNA sequences.
+    * Sampling secondary structures from ensembles computed with `pf`.

 ## What do I need to use it?
 You need either `RNA.so` or `libRNA.a` in your `PATH`.
 Both come with an installation of